aniketaranake/nreltraining2013/README.txt

-README.txt file for nreltraining2013.
+README.txt file for SU2_CFD example problem.

 To view the Sphinx documentation for this distribution, type:

-plugin docs nreltraining2013
+plugin docs SU2_CFD